BismaAyaz/YASGlobal/README.md

 # YASGlobal
 Internship work
-Sendemail: Sendemail is code for sending Email using SMTP.
+EMAIL: Sendemail is code for sending Email using SMTP.
+PHPMailer must be include once.
+SMS: NEXMO API IS USED FOR SENDING SMS
+GPS TRACKER: Working